Qusaix/SHOW.TV/README.md

 if you face any problem uploading videos please go to php.int and incresse upload_max_filesize and post_max_size to higher amout ex.900M

-and Thank you for the opportunity
+then restart the apache and Thank you for the opportunity

 ## Screenshots From The Project